-1. Make A Photo Album of Your Favorite Trips
+Make a Photo Album of Your Favorite Trips

 It’s almost impossible to go on vacation without taking a million photos.
 However, it’s common that those amazing pictures usually live only on your phone or on your social media channels.
 So, since you’re home, you might wanna take advantage of the situation and relive your best international travel by making a photo album or scrapbook.
 Not only does this activity creates a great relaxing memento for you, but it is something you can share with generations and generations to come.
 You can even gather your entire family for some DIY scrapbook time, which is a great activity for bonding.
 Another amazing idea is to create themed photo albums or scrapbooks, such as “Summer Trips” or “Holiday Vacations”, for instance.
 You can also use digital tools, such as Canva or Shutterfly, to design the album.

 Listen to an Audiobook or Read a Book About Travel